Injectable Dermal Fillers

 Permanent injectable dermal filler

 Two products available in Australia work to build volume.
-Agent RR is composed of particles chemically similar to bone, mixed with a natural organic gel.
+One is composed of particles chemically similar to bone, mixed with a natural organic gel.
 When initially applied it fills like a regular filler, but because the bone-like particles stimulate your cells to make more collagen, we see a prolonged effect of 12-24 months depending on the site injected amongst other things.
 We also use it to build long-lasting volume in faces and facial lines.

+The other one actually comes as a powder which we have to mix with local anaesthetic a full two days prior to injection.
+In the weeks and months after treatment, collagen, volume and firmness builds in and under the skin.
+This effect can last three years.
+What’s the downside?
 Firstly, it takes a few weeks to a couple of months to work.
 Secondly, you generally want several treatments.
 Some patients are satisfied after one, but others need 4 or 5.
 All takes time and all costs money.
 Thirdly, the treatment has to be carefully but widely distributed under the skin so as to avoid lumpiness and ensure an even result.
 And finally, there’s a bruise risk.
 More so than with other fillers.

 Click the above links for more information on facial fillers, or book an appointment with us.